Market Design with Distributional Objectives: Concavity Notions for Discrete Functions

 \begin{definition} A function $f$ is \textbf{M$^{\natural}$-concave} if, for each $\xi,\tilde{\xi}\in \Xi^0$ and $(c,t) \in \calc \times \calt$ with $\xi_c^t>\tilde{\xi}_c^t$, there exists $(c',t') \in (\calc \times \calt) \cup \{\emptyset\}$ (with $\xi_{c'}^{t'}<\tilde{\xi}_{c'}^{t'}$ whenever $(c',t')\neq \emptyset$) such that

 \end{definition}

-Even though our ordinal concavity is an ordinal concept, M-concavity and M$^{\natural}$-concavity both depend on the cardinal values that the diversity index takes.
+Even though our ordinal concavity is an ordinal concept, M-concavity and M$^{\natural}$-concavity both depend on the cardinal values that the distributional objective takes.
 Furthermore, both M$^{\natural}$-concavity and M-concavity imply ordinal concavity.

 \begin{proposition} If a function is M$^{\natural}$-concave, then it is ordinally concave.
 There exists an ordinally concave function that is not M$^{\natural}$-concave. \end{proposition}